Getting Started

 lines.
 The contents will get printed as part of the script's usage string.

-- A brief description of what the script does.
+- A brief description of what the script does and how it works

 - Examples of valid invocations and what they do.